hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 	.scale(1000);
 ```

-7. **Open your index.html file in your browser!**

-Do you see your map?
-Great!
+If you do not see anything:

-If not:
 ### Open the debugger

 * Click with your right mouse button, choose : `Inspect Element`